heta-io/tap/documentation/overview/quick_start.md

 3. Now create a VM we can use to run TAP on.
 (You may need to run this in admin, press windows key + x > Command Prompt (Admin))

-        docker-machine create -d hyperv --hyperv-memory 4096 --hyperv-cpu-count 2 --hyperv-virtual-switch "myswitch" myvm1
+        docker-machine create -d hyperv --hyperv-memory 2048  --hyperv-virtual-switch "myswitch" myvm1

     Notice we are passing in some custom variables

-    * We are giving it 4gb of ram
+    * We are giving it 2gb of ram
-    * We are allocating 2 cpus
     * We are choosing the switch we just created "myswitch"
     * We are naming it "myvm1"